VikParuchuri/marker/README.md

 - `--batch_multiplier` is how much to multiply default batch sizes by if you have extra VRAM.
 Higher numbers will take more VRAM, but process faster.
 Set to 2 by default.
 The default batch sizes will take ~3GB of VRAM.
 - `--max_pages` is the maximum number of pages to process.
 Omit this to convert the entire document.
-- `--langs` is am optional comma separated list of the languages in the document, for OCR.
+- `--langs` is an optional comma separated list of the languages in the document, for OCR.
 Optional by default, required if you use tesseract.
+- `--ocr_all_pages` is an optional argument to force OCR on all pages of the PDF.
+If this or the env var `OCR_ALL_PAGES` are true, OCR will be forced.

 The list of supported languages for surya OCR is [here](https://github.com/VikParuchuri/surya/blob/master/surya/languages.py).
 If you need more languages, you can use any language supported by [Tesseract](https://tesseract-ocr.github.io/tessdoc/Data-Files#data-files-for-version-400-november-29-2016) if you set `OCR_ENGINE` to `ocrmypdf`.
 If you don't need OCR, marker can work with any language.